automation-tasks-rs/cargo-auto/README.md

 Rust is a compiled language.
 It is not really a scripting or interpreted language.
 But the compilation of small projects is really fast and can be ignored.
 Subsequent calls will use the already-built binary so the speed will be even faster.
 This tool `cargo-auto` is meant for Rust projects, so it means that all the Rust infrastructure is already in place.

-## automation_tasks_rs helper project
+## automation_tasks_rs Rust sub-project

-The command `cargo auto new_auto` will create a new directory `automation_tasks_rs` with a template for a helper Rust project in the root directory of your `main Rust project`.
+The command `cargo auto new_auto` will create a new Rust sub-project`automation_tasks_rs` inside your `Rust project`.
 It should not interfere with the main Rust project.
 This directory will be added to git commits and pushed to remote repositories as part of the main project.
 It has its own `.gitignore` to avoid committing to its target directory.
 The `automation_tasks_rs` helper project contains user-defined tasks in Rust code.
 Your tasks.
 This helper project should be opened in a new editor starting from the `automation_tasks_rs` directory.
 It does not share dependencies with the main project.
 It is completely separate and independent.
 You can edit it and add your dependencies and Rust code.
 No limits.
 Freedom of expression.
 This is now your code, your tasks, and your helper Rust project!